davidstutz/bootstrap-multiselect/README.md

 Bootstrap Multiselect is a JQuery based plugin to provide an intuitive user interface for using select inputs with the multiple attribute present.
 Instead of a select a bootstrap button will be shown as dropdown menu containing the single options as checkboxes.

-**Note:** The option names may have changed due to the latest updates.

 Bootstrap 3 port by [Eduard Dudar](https://github.com/edudar).

-## Contribute

-Every pull request appreciated.
-Note that the master branch is used for the current bootstrap version.
-There is an additional branch for bootstrap 2.3.x.

-## Documentation and Demos
+## Documentation

-Full documentation and demos of different configurations can be found [here](http://davidstutz.github.com/bootstrap-multiselect/).
+Documentation, demonstrations and FAQ: [http://davidstutz.github.com/bootstrap-multiselect/](http://davidstutz.github.com/bootstrap-multiselect/).

-**Note**: The demo page is based on JQuery 2 - so for IE 6,7 and 8 the plugin will not work properly, see compatibility below.
+**Note**: The demo page is based on JQuery 2 - so for IE 6,7 and 8 the plugin will not work properly.
+Nevertheless, the plugin should run as expected using the .x branch of jQuery.

-## Compatibility
+## Contribute!

-Due to the changes with JQuery 2.x the plugin will not work in IE 6,7 and 8 when using the new JQuery version.
-So if compatibility for these browsers is needed simply switch to the 1.x version of JQuery.
-The demo page is running using JQuery 2.

-Details can be found [here](http://blog.jquery.com/2013/04/18/jquery-2-0-released/).
+Every pull request is appreciated.
+To make it easier for me to merge fixes and new features have a look at the following guidelines:

+* Include documentation for new options and features to avoid undocumented features.
+* Add a thorough description to every pull request - so I am able to understand the purpose of the pull request.
+* Have a look at the code as to keep the code as comprehensible and coherent as possible (concerning code style, indentation etc.).
+* Add comments to your code - to help me understand the committed code.

 ## License